The Editor Suggests :

 Topa Yupanqui, Topa Inca Yupanqui: Almost certainly another name for Tupac Inca Yupanqui.

 toro-vilca: (n) A black bull with twelve horns thought to be responsible for erosion of river banks.
-Vilca is also spelled willka, and is a type of tree whose bark contains much tannin.
 AYV RS

 Torus knot